By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You can recognize someone doing these behaviors easily, but recognizing when you are doing them and changing to more effective behaviors takes some effort and practice.
 Responding to a scolder with scolding does not solve the problem.
 It only further escalates the conflict.

 Blaming as communication.

-Blaming is one of the tree “communication stances” described by Virginia Satir, one of the founders of family therapy, and others of her colleagues.
-She describes people as communicating in three basic ways – Blaming, Placating and congruent communications.
+Blaming is one of the three “communication stances” described by Virginia Satir, one of the founders of family therapy, and others of her colleagues.
+She describes people as communicating in three basic ways – Blaming, Placating, and congruent communications.

 Placating communication scrambles the message.

 Placating might be described as the “victim stance.”
 We see puppies take this stance when they roll over and expose their bellies.
 Children will cower when yelled at.
 Placating says I give in.
 It says nothing about agreeing.

 Congruent communication is the preferred mode in which people talk to each other as equals.
 Congruent communication does not look for whose fault it is that things are out of whack. the goal here is understanding.

 Criticizing has been described as attacking the person, not the action you want to change.
 Scolding includes a range of behaviors, verbal and physical that is designed to make the person being scolded “smaller” and the scolder feels more powerful and in control.